prislb/Pupillometry_for_Linguistics/README.md

 **1. What is pupillometry?**

 Pupillometry is an online data collection technique employed in language science research.
-Psychological and neurological work over the past several decades has shown that the pupillary response is linked not only to changes in ambient luminance, but also to aspects processing.
+Psychological and neurological work over the past several decades has shown that the pupillary response is linked not only to changes in ambient luminance, but also to aspects of language processing.

 While the design of a pupillometric experiment is beyond the scope of this repository, the various files here below should provide a good first approach to analyzing pupillometric data.